grscheller/pythonic-fp/README.md

 | [Splitends](#splitends---pythonic_fpsplitends) | [pythonic-fp-splitends][108] | [gh][208] | [gh_pages][308] | pythonic_fp.splitends |

-The overall project's name is **Pythonic FP** and consists of PyPI projects all under the `pythonic_fp` Python package namespace.
+The overall project's name is **Pythonic FP** and consists of PyPI projects under the `pythonic_fp` Python package namespace.
+All these PyPI projects have names on PyPI that begin ``pythonic-fp-``.

 ## Namespace Packages

 ### Pythonic Functional Programming: pythonic_fp

-The PyPI `pythonic-fp` project has several purposes.
+The PyPI `pythonic-fp` project has three purposes.

 - Its README.md file provides a "homepage" for the overall effort.
-- It hosts the Sphinx documentation for all the pythonic-fp namespace projects.
+- Hosts Sphinx documentation for all the pythonic-fp namespace projects.
-- It hosts a stub Python module to claim the `pythonic-fp` name on PyPI.
+- Claims the pythonic-fp name on PyPI

+  - by hosting an empty stub module called pythonic_fp.name_claim

+    - this module does not need to be installed
+    - does not hurt anything if it is installed

 ______________________________________________________________________